EPC reference books

 This is what the flowcharts and tables in the book look like

-If you have the Hoekstra reference book, you can use that for most of the EQE questions as it also includes the Euro-PCT guide, the Rules Relating to Fees, and further useful annexes.
+If you have the Hoekstra reference book, you can use that for most of the EQE questions as it also includes the Euro-PCT guide, the Rules Relating to Fees, and eight further useful annexes (see here).
 I rarely had to open the Guidelines as the Hoekstra reference book includes the relevant parts of it.
+With WISEflow now connected to the online GL this might not be that important anymore, but when I prepared for the EQE, having access to the online resources was not in the picture yet.

-A few thoughts about Hoekstra reference book from the comments under my LinkedIn poll:
+Here are a few thoughts about the Hoekstra reference book from the comments under my LinkedIn poll:

 EPC.App

-Last year I also started using the EPC.App to have the most recent version of the EPC, and to be able to travel anywhere without having to take a physical book with me.
-Before going into the details, let me tell you that I find the name confusing.
+A few years ago I also started using the EPC.App to always have access to the most recent version of the EPC, and to be able to travel anywhere without having to take a physical reference book with me.
+Before going into the details, let me tell you that I find the name a little confusing.
 This is actually not an app for your smartphone but simply a website that you can open after signing up (free for the first month, then you can pay for a 3-month period or a year; students pay a discounted fee).
 I actually prefer that it is a website, it is very convenient to use.
 So, don’t be discouraged by the name “App”.

 Undeniably, EPC.App has great advantages.
 Firstly, it is online, so it is easy to search electronically, and you can keep studying wherever you are.
 You can also print your annotated version a few months before the EQE to have a physical copy.
 (Unfortunately, you must do this for the EQE, as you cannot access EPC.App online from WISEflow, the exam software.)
 Secondly, we can save trees by not printing and shipping huge books over Europe. 🌳

-Another huge advantage is that the editors keep updating it continuously.
-In case you find any error, they will correct it within a few hours (tested 🙋🏽♀️).
-You don't have to wait a full year for a new version.
+Another huge advantage is that the editors can correct errors quickly.
+In case you find any mistakes, they will correct it within a few hours (tested 🙋🏽♀️).
+You don't have to wait a full year for a new version, or even for the next legal update.
 Also, with EPC.App, your notes and annotations will also stay in the updated version, so you can always use the most recent version, but your comments will not disappear.

 EPC.App is relatively new, this is the reason why it scored last in my LinkedIn poll (see the result at the top of this post).